 So, how do you choose the right UX vendor?

-When it comes to selecting the right UX vendor for your design project, formulating the RPF is just as important as keeping the right factors in mind.
+When it comes to selecting the right UX vendor for your design project, formulating the RFP is just as important as keeping the right factors in mind.

 What is an RFP and its importance?